Rolf Steiner: Biafra

 Steiner flew to Port Harcourt via Lisbon, Portugal and Libreville and enlisted into the Biafran army.
-All-white mercenaries were automatically commissioned as officers within the Biafran Army, regardless of if they had previously held officers' commissions in other militaries.
 Faulques and most of his 53 mercenaries soon left Biafra after leading his men in an unauthorized attack to retake the city of Calabar, which ended in disaster in October 1967.
 Steiner was one of the few who chose to stay on, becoming their leader due to his seniority as a former sergeant in the French Foreign Legion.
-Fauques and most of the mercenaries he had recruited had expected a repeat of the Congo crisis when they had, with the exception of the Irish, encountered undisciplined and poorly trained Swedish and Indian United Nations peacekeepers.
+Faulques and most of the mercenaries he had recruited had expected a repeat of the Congo crisis when they had, with the exception of the Irish, encountered undisciplined and poorly trained Swedish and Indian United Nations peacekeepers.
 The discovery that the Nigerians were more disciplined than the Congolese led most of the mercenaries to depart Biafra as the possibility that they might be killed was too unnerving for them.
 Furthermore, prisoners were rarely taken in the Nigerian Civil War, and the Nigerian Federal Army especially hated the white mercenaries who were seen as outsiders who had come to break up Nigeria.
 As late as 2012, the Nigerian author Ayuba Mshelia called Steiner and the rest of the white mercenaries some of the "most hated and hideous mercenaries on this planet".

 British historian Peter Baxter wrote that white mercenaries had an over-sized impact during the Congo crisis of 1960-65 mostly because the Congolese Army had almost disintegrated, and the badly trained Congolese militias were outclassed by the mercenaries.
 It was hoped that white mercenaries would have a similar impact in Nigeria.
 However, Baxter notes that while much of the Nigerian Army's leadership had been killed in two coups in 1966, there was still a sufficient number of Sandhurst-trained Nigerian Army officers left to provide just enough professional leadership to hold the Nigerian Army together.
 These Sandhurst-trained Nigerian officers were of "altogether higher caliber" than the Congolese militia leaders, and generally speaking, the Nigerians tended to get the better of the mercenaries.